freezer333/ramapo/source/courses/index.md

 **Attention Computer Science Majors:**  be sure to review your [requirements](http://www.ramapo.edu/catalog-2014-2015/tas/compscience/) and [four-year plan](http://www.ramapo.edu/four-year-2014-2015/tas/computer-science/) when selecting courses.

 ## [CMPS 130 - Scientific Programming with Python](cmps130/Summer)
 This course covers common computational approaches to solving scientific problems using the Python programming language.
-The first half of the course is dedicated to mastery of the Python language within the context of fundamental computer science topics, such object orientation, algorithmic complexity, recursion, and debugging/testing.
-The second half of the course focuses on practical scientific applications of Python in data analysis and experimentation.
-Student will develop programs using stochastic models, experimental probability and statistics, Monte Carlo simulation, regression analysis, and dynamic programming.
-PyLab, a graphing library similar to MatLab, will be utilized such that students can develop programs to report results using scatter plots, bar graphs, histograms, etc.
+The course is dedicated to mastery of the Python language within the context of fundamental computer science topics, such object orientation, algorithmic complexity, recursion, and debugging/testing.

-The course is specifically geared towards students with high aptitude in math, science, and critical thinking.
-Previous programming experience is recommended, but not required.
-The course will provide sufficient introduction to computer programming to the non-major, previous course work in computer science is not required.
-The course’s emphasis on numerical problem solving and data analysis, along with the introduction to the Python programming language, makes it a relevant and valuable course for computer science majors at the sophomore/junior level.
+The course is specifically geared towards students with no (or just a little) previous programming experience.

 **Attention Computer Science Majors**: this course does NOT count as one of your [7 required upper-level electives](http://www.ramapo.edu/catalog-2014-2015/tas/compscience/).
-However, with approval, this course can be taken in conjunction with an additional project geared towards more advanced students which allows for it to count towards your 7 required electives through Ramapo's course equivalency procedures.  **See me for details**.
+Please see CMPS 367 (Advanced Topics) for a Python course offered over the summer/winter sessions that DOES count as a CS Elective.

 ## [CMPS 147 - Introduction to Computer Science](cmps147/Summer)
 An introduction to programming methodology including: basic concepts of computer systems, the programming languages C/C++, algorithm design, program development, implementation, and testing.